na-na-hi/renget/archive/smgenskins.md

        - Almost No Visible Difference (Descending)
 			 - Brimstone
 			 - Infinite Overseer

+   - Cerberus's Passive also has some degree of skin variation on how clear it is when an enemy is under the effect of the Antiheal.
+Since playing around it is so important for Cerberus, the following will affect gameplay to some degree;
+       - Most Clear (Descending)
+			 - Dino-Mighty *(Snap-in, Clear Yellow Ring + Clear FX)*
+			 - Infinite Overseer *(Snap-in, Clear White Ring + Clear FX)*
+			 - Warmaker *(Snap-in, Clear Blue Ring + Feint but clear FX)*
+       - Light FX (Descending)
+			 - Frost Bite *(Snap-in, Feint White Snowrift FX)*
+			 - King Black Dragon *(Quick fade in, soft orange glow + low poly spiral)*
+       - Almost invisible (Descending)
+			 - Bone Shaker *(Fades in, feint effect, orange tint)*
+			 - Default / Recolours *(Fades in, feint effect, light blue tint)*
+			 - Oblivion Hound *(Fades in, white ring, soft+feint effect, white tint)*
+			 - Brimstone *(Fades in, black particles, soft+feint effect, orange tint)*
+			 - Pup Patrol *(Fades in, extremely feint purple paw-particles)*

    - Additionally, Pup Patrol Cerberus has an extreme fade on it's outer limits (both forward and to the sides), making it unclear as to if it's even landing, from an enemies point of view.
 This nets it a Skin Advantage ban at the SPL level.